Moving to Hong Kong

 helpers - (aka maids, or to be politically correct,

-or butlers) - there are about 240,000 "domestic helpers"
+or butlers) - there are over 300,000 "domestic helpers"

-working in Hong Kong
+working in Hong Kong.

-.
 They are usually from the Philippines or Indonesia on a work

-permit.
+visa.
 Many of the local and expatriate families have a domestic

 worker to help with home chores ranging from cleaning, to child-care,